GlyNAC (Glycine + N-Acetylcysteine)

 Glutathione synthesis support — Sekhar's central hypothesis

 Glutathione (γ-glutamyl-cysteinyl-glycine) requires three amino acids: glutamate, cysteine, glycine.
-CYSTEINE (delivered as NAC for stability and bioavailability) and GLYCINE are the rate-limiting precursors in older adults.
-Sekhar's research showed older adults have severe GSH deficiency NOT primarily due to enzymatic problems but due to PRECURSOR DEFICIENCY.
+Cysteine (delivered as NAC for stability and bioavailability) and glycine are the rate-limiting precursors in older adults.
+Sekhar's research showed older adults have severe GSH deficiency not primarily due to enzymatic problems but due to precursor deficiency.
 Providing glycine + NAC restores GSH synthesis to youthful levels.

 2